Opening of the mouth ceremony: Religious significance

 The ancient Egyptians held the belief that to reach the afterlife, one must pass through a series of arduous trials in the duat, which involve evading perilous creatures and traps.
 To prepare for these trials, individuals would have special spells and directions inscribed on their sarcophagus on how to avoid such hazards, known as coffin texts.

 However, it was necessary for them to possess their basic senses to navigate successfully.
 The opening of the mouth ceremony was believed to grant their spirits access to these senses and requirements upon death.
 Vital functions such as breathing, speaking, seeing, eating, and drinking were among these necessities.
 Moreover, reciting spells and asserting their innocence before the gods after completing the duat required the use of senses such as hearing, seeing, and speaking.
-As an symbol of rebirth, they were thought to have been given milk, saltwater, and water when entering the underworld, similar to how infants receive milk from their mothers as their initial source of nourishment.
+As a symbol of rebirth, they were thought to have been given milk, saltwater, and water when entering the underworld, similar to how infants receive milk from their mothers as their initial source of nourishment.
 Drinking ability was crucial for this purpose.

 Special tools

-Statues: The ceremony was previously only done on statues, shabtis, and temples, yet transitioned through the middle and new kingdoms to be done mainly on corpses.
-However, if somehow the dead body was destroyed or was unretrievable, it was believed the statues and shabti's could be used as a replacement.
-Some texts of the ceremony such as in the tomb of Rekhmire describe this and use the instruments to touch the statue in the appropriate places of it body.
+Statues: The ceremony was previously only done on statues, ushabtis, and temples, yet transitioned through the middle and new kingdoms to be done mainly on corpses.
+However, if somehow the dead body was destroyed or was unretrievable, it was believed the statues and ushabtis could be used as a replacement.
+Some texts of the ceremony such as in the tomb of Rekhmire describe this and use the instruments to touch the statue in the appropriate places of its body.

 Ritual adze: An arm shaped ritual censer used for touching the eyes and mouth to restore the individuals senses.

 Peseshkef: Believed to mean ‘splitter of his ka-spirit’.
 These were forked blades made of obsidian, glass, or stone that were created as burial goods.
 During the Old Kingdom, it is evident that these objects were initially employed to sever umbilical cords during childbirth, a practice that aligns with its spiritual association with rebirth.
 Nevertheless, the precise ritual in which they were originally intended for during this period remains unclear.

 A calf's leg: The leg of a calf was believed to extract the “ba” from the deceased’s body so that it would be able to move freely after death.
 The “ba” (the personality of the individual) would merge with their “ka”, or life force to form their “akh”.
 Its use was similar to that of the adze - touching the mouth and other areas of the body.
 It was also held up to the lips painted on the coffin.
 It was more prevalent throughout the old kingdom.

-Incense: Incense was burned to purify the air as well as created an appeasing smell for the gods during the ceremony.
+Incense: Incense was burned to purify the air as well as create an appeasing smell for the gods during the ceremony.